If you’re keen to focus on a long-term writing project but aren’t sure how to fund your work, a fellowship may provide the support you need.

 Candidates should be able to demonstrate significant progress on their writing project prior to applying, and should have extensive publication history under their belts.
 The fellowship pays $45,000 and provides health insurance, faculty privileges and a book allowance.

-Deadline: The annual deadline is November 1.
+Deadline: The deadline is generally in the fall.

 Fellows receive $50,000 for the academic year.
 Five fellowships are awarded each year, and interestingly, the fellowship is open to any U.S. citizen with five years of professional journalism experience under their belt, even if they have never reported on the environment.

-Deadline: The application deadline is March 1.
+Deadline: The application deadline is generally early March.

 Canadian journalists looking to dig deep into a current policy issue will take interest in this fellowship.
 Atkinson fellows spend one year researching and reporting on the public policy story of their choice, writing and publishing a series of articles about their subject in the Toronto Star.